stewart-lab/scRNAseq_downstream/README.md

 # scRNAseq_downstream

 Code for the analysis of the pig retinal organoid data from the David Gamm group.
-Also contains other downstream applications to scRNAseq including different types of annotation using a reference (Seurat Mapping, scPred), integration of datasets using Seurat, compositional analysis with scComp, and pseudotime analysis.
+Also contains other downstream applications to scRNAseq including different types of annotation using a reference (Seurat Mapping, scType), integration of datasets using Seurat, compositional analysis with scComp, pseudotime analysis, realtime analysis, and other processes.

 Clone this repository: